Helping her father find happiness was always of upmost importance to Carla, particularly after he was widowed.

 And finally, it's Father's Day!
 Gather the sibs, the grandkids and whoever else and schedule a family photoshoot.
 You're still family, even if Mom is gone, so moving forward as Mom would have wanted is essential.

 Embedded within all these other gifts is the one gift most precious of all to widowed dads—the gift of time.

 On Time.com, Gilbert Cruz listed the sixth most commonly broken New Year's resolution as "spend more time with family."
 It's a hard promise to keep," says Cruz, "no matter how sincere the desire."

 A Humana/ NCOA (National Council on the Aging) survey reveals that "...seniors’ health and well-being may actually depend, in part, on how much time they spend with their extended families."
 The survey reported, "... nearly 90% of seniors surveyed feel revitalized when they spend time with families and 70% say they wish they saw their families more throughout the year."

 The AARP Foundation sent a survey to Tax-Aide sites that serve a less engaged population (such as people 65+ living alone with disabilities or those 60+ living in rural areas).
 The survey found that 42 percent said that one of the most common reasons they felt isolated was that their family and friends were too busy.

 It has been said time is precious, and we cannot recoup time not well spent.
 The greatest gift you can give your widowed father is to spend time with him.
 This benefits not only him, but you, as his child, as well.
 The give and take between a parent and child doesn't end when a child leaves the home—it is lifelong, precious, and irreplaceable.
-Make it a point to spent quality time with your dad not just on fathers day, but all year through.
+Make it a point to spend quality time with your dad not just on fathers day, but all year through.